 How do I vote early?

-Most states offer early voting.
+The majority of states offer early voting.
 Once again, you can find out about early voting dates and places by selecting your state on the interactive map at Nonprofit Vote.

 - New Hampshire